johnmutuma5/Notes/Django/Django.md

 # Django Framework

 - Open a project and make a virtual enviroment inside.
-- pip install django
+- Install Django `pip install django`

 ## Starting the project
+Run:
+>`django-admin startproject <projectname>`

-Run `django-admin startproject <projectname>` in the commandline inside the project folder This will create a project folder named `projectname` as above.
+in the commandline inside the project folder
+This will create a project folder named `projectname` as above.
 It will also contain a settings.py file with project settings.